message/iata/HK.md

 - an approval letter from the Marine Department, and
 - a letter of certification to Department of Health from Hong Kong.
 14. Airline crew are subject to a COVID-19 test upon arrival.
+15. Effective 1 May 2021, passengers who in the past 21 days have been in or transited through Nepal for more than 2 hours are not allowed to enter.